getchardy/safari-extension-bug-service-worker-crash/README.md

 This sample project reproduces a Safari Manifest 3 Service Worker crash.

+See [demo.mp4](demo.mp4) for a screen recording of the steps below.

 ## Bug Details

 The service worker will crash, related to the following conditions: